anuragvvworkspace/Vision_Only_NeRF_Navigation/README.md

 Combines trajectory planner and the filter in a receding horizon loop to provide a full navigation pipeline for a robot to dynamically maneuver through an environment using only an RGB camera for feedback.

+### Related work

+#### NeRF

+- The method we present here for state estimation also uses maximum likelihood estimation (MLE), but we instead treat the problem as recursive Bayesian estimation, which incorporates system dynamics and must propagate uncertainty between timesteps.

+#### Trajectory optimization

+- $\textcolor{#f0b27a}{Optimal\ control\ remains\ a\ fundamental\ tool\ in\ robotic\ motion\ planning}$

+One approach to model an environment is as an SDF, which represents obstacles as the zero-level set of a nonlinear function d(x)